-Digital Tools and Resources for Distant Learning
+Digital Tools and Resources

-The EUFSD Digital System consists of instructional tools that will be used for distance learning that are available by grade level, course, and/or site.
+The EUFSD Digital System consists of instructional tools that will be used and will be available by grade level, course, and/or site.

-Many district approved websites are accessible through the Clever Portal.
+Many of our district approved websites are accessible through the Clever Portal.
 From the district website, scroll down and click on Tech Links, then click on students.
 Look for the Clever Portal link (second on the list).
 The Clever Portal offers one click access to online resources that the district has subscribed to.
 Once logged into Clever, students will not have to enter separate passwords for each resource.